Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Reduction to estimates

 \begin{lem} Assume $(t,s)\in [0,1)\times [0,1]$ and $(v_i)\in A$ satisfies for all $i$

 for a $k$-tuple $\omega_1,\ldots,\omega_k$ satisfying for all $i$

-Then either $\lambda > t$ or $v_i$ is constant for all $i$. \end{lem} \begin{proof} The proof of this lemma follows closely the proof of Theorem~1.3 in \cite{Pin18} and the proof of Lemma~4 in \cite{Hul}.
+Then either $\lambda > t$ or $v_i$ is constant for all $i$. \end{lem} \begin{proof} The proof of this lemma follows closely the proof of Theorem~1.3 in \cite{Pin18} and the proof of Lemma~20 in \cite{Hul}.
 The crucial point that is new in this setting is the following Weitzenb\"ock identity:

+valid for any $u\in C^{4,\alpha}$.
 Using \eqref{eq:WeitzenbockId} and following the argument in \cite{Hul} or \cite{Pin18} proves the lemma.
 We will now prove \eqref{eq:WeitzenbockId}.
 In the following computation we will suppress the index on $\omega_i$ and $g_i$.
 Instead, lower index $i,\bar i,j,\bar j,p$ and $ \bar p$ will denote covariant differentiation.
+We will also suppress summation symbols.

 Moreover,

 We get

 and \eqref{eq:WeitzenbockId} follows. \end{proof}